kuiperzone/PupNet-Deploy/README.md

 ### Icons ###

-Multiple desktop icons may be specified with the `IconPaths` parameter.
-You can use semi-colon as a separator, such
+Multiple desktop icons are provided with the `IconPaths` parameter.
+You can use semi-colon as a separator, such as:
-as: `IconPaths = icon1.ico;icon2.64x64.png;icon3.svg`, or in multi-line form as shown in the Hello World demo:
+`IconPaths = icon1.ico;icon2.64x64.png;icon3.svg`, or present them in multi-line form as shown in the Hello World demo:

     IconFiles = """
         Deploy/HelloWorld.16x16.png